 Quick Answer

 Okay, so here's the quick version.
 Your yard looks like a jungle exploded.
 Nine times out of ten, you can handle small stuff yourself by bagging it for the city, composting, or mulching—that'll cost you maybe $50 in bags and a sore back.
-But when you're looking at a mountain of branches after a storm or just seasons of neglect, you're better off calling a junk removal service.
-For a pro to haul it all away, you're probably looking at anywhere from $175 for a small pile to over $700 if it's a real disaster zone.
+But when you're looking at a mountain of branches after a storm or just seasons of neglect, you're better off calling a professional yard debris removal service.
+For a pro to haul it all away, you're probably looking at anywhere from $175 for a small pile to over $700 if it's a real disaster zone, depending on volume, type of debris, and accessibility.
+Always prioritize safety, especially with heavy or tangled debris.

 Common Symptoms